boldbi/blazor-webassembly-sample/README.md

   ### How to run sample using visual studio code

-  1. Open the [Blazor WebAssembly](https://github.com/boldbi/blazor-webassembly-sample/tree/master/BlazorWebAssembly/Server) sample in Visual Studio Code.
+  1. Open the [Blazor WebAssembly](https://github.com/boldbi/blazor-webassembly-sample/tree/master/BlazorWebAssembly) sample in Visual Studio Code.

+  2. Open the terminal and navigate to the `Server project` directory using the cd command(e.g., cd C:\BlazorProject\Server).

-  2. To run the application, use the command `dotnet watch run` in the terminal.
+  3. To run the application, use the command `dotnet watch run` in the terminal.
 After executing the command, the application will automatically launch in the default browser.
 You can access it at the specified port number (e.g., http://localhost:5154/).

      ![dashboard image](https://github.com/boldbi/aspnet-core-sample/assets/91586758/817913b9-620e-43b5-bd98-fed9e800c668)